Helicopter rescues trail horse in Central Washington, but injuries were too severe

 “We train extensively for large and small animal rescue,” said Michaela Eaves, a spokeswoman for the rescue organization.
 WASART has “a lot of experience with extractions for different situations, but felt this was beyond our skill set to safely accomplish.
 The sling is just a piece of equipment in a difficult procedure.”

 Bloor called Hillsboro Aviation, a helicopter and airplane service based in Oregon, which agreed to take the job.
 On the ground, the horse was sedated before being secured and lifted into the air on an Anderson Sling.
-The helicopter flew Huckleberry to Easton’s air strip 3 miles away.
+The helicopter flew Huckleberry on Monday to Easton’s air strip 3 miles away.

 From start to finish, the horse had around five to 10 minutes of air time, after 18 hours of safety and operational preparation, according to Hillsboro Aviation.